HongweiLuan/medical_qa_system/README.md

 python medical_qa_pipeline.py
 ```
 ## Note
-I did not use AI assistance for this project
+I did not use AI assistance for this project. pre-commit is not complete for the sake of time.